Angelos-Gk/RNA-seq-analysis/README.md

-# RNA-seq-analysis
+# RNAseq data manipulation
-A workflow to analyze RNA sequencing data (differential gene expression)
+An example script on how to manipulate RNA sequencing data (differential gene expression)